 Travel from Sukhothai to Hmong Hilltribe Lodge, which will take approximately six hours in a private minivan.
 The Hmong are an ethnic minority in Thailand who originated in the south of China.
 Today they comprise the second largest hilltribe group in Thailand.
 After a barbecue dinner in the lodge's open-air dining area, the day concludes with a Hmong cultural performance.
 You'll gain an insight into the traditional lifestyle of the tribe, with a wedding ceremony enactment, shamanic ritual and makong (cotton ball) throwing.

 Travel from Hmong Hilltribe Lodge to the Elephant Nature Park, approximately 1.5 hours by minivan.
-Spend time at this important institution, learning about the various projects dedicated to rehabilitating and protecting elephants and other animals.
-There are many viewing platforms around the park that will get you up close with these wonderful creatures and you can even help out with feeding them.
-Speaking of food, a banquet-style lunch will also be included with the visit.
-Spend most of the day at the park then travel to Chiang Mai, freshen up at the hotel then head out for a street food tour in the evening.
+This is a unique project providing a sanctuary and rescue centre for elephants and other animals such as buffalo, dogs, cats and birds.
+Be greeted by an expert local guide and then learn the stories of the rescued elephants and the issues confronting elephants in South-East Asia.
+Witness how these elephants have become a happy herd and are finally free from abuse for the first time in their lives.
+You'll have a chance to feed the elephants from the viewing platform as well as a tasty vegetarian buffet lunch.
+Walk with the park staff to the river and watch elephants bathe and play as they are watched over by their personal mahouts.
+The park visit is all about spending quality time observing elephants and does not stick to a strict schedule so make the most of enjoying these beautiful creatures in a safe and protected environment.
+Return to Chiang Mai early afternoon (approx. 3-330).
+Freshen up at the hotel then head out for a street food tour in the evening.
 Hidden down the back alleys of the city’s old town district you will sample dishes like khao man gai and khao kha moo from many local shops unknown to the tourist eye.
 Chat with street food vendors who have been serving the same dishes for more than 20 years and understand the influences that Isan and Shan cultures have had on the Northern Thailand’s culinary scene.
 Your local guide will also suggest many other places you can eat during your time in Chiang Mai.

 This morning you’ll have a very unique opportunity to chat with some monks from Mahachulalongkornrajavidyalaya University, a university specifically for Buddhist monks.
 Learn the basics of Buddhism and find out more about their schooling, lifestyle and world view.
 Enjoy a free afternoon afterwards to explore Chiang Mai further, perhaps getting out into the lush countryside or checking out more Buddhist temples.
-In the evening, a dinner at a nice restaurant in town is included for you to say farewell to Thailand before your flight to Laos tomorrow.
+In the evening, your group will be treated to dinner at a nice restaurant to celebrate your Northern Thailand adventure.

 Transfer to the airport and fly from Chiang Mai to beautiful Luang Prabang, the jewel in Laos’ crown.
 Take your included transfer to the hotel.
 After settling into your room, you will have free time until your next welcome meeting at 6pm.
 Please look for a note in the hotel lobby or ask reception where it will take place.
 Following this important meeting, you will be welcomed to the country with a tradition Baci ceremony.
 The ceremony, which aims to bring the 32 souls (khouan) that look after you back to your body and attract beneficial influence, is traditionally performed at all important events in a person's life.
 Afterwards, enjoy a free evening to explore this charming, French-influenced riverside town.